 Our Slow Trader fund has sat on the fence for a few months waiting for me.
-Not being a boom and bust trader, I have traded small whilst developing our ‘probability trading’ technique.
+Not being a boom and bust trader, I have traded small while developing our ‘probability trading’ technique.

-A level of profitability through consistency has to be achieved before increasing trade size.
+A trader needs to achieve a level of profitability through consistency before increasing trade size.
 The technique provides that, now it is up to me.

-It may seem a bit odd that I’ve moved away from trading a market, US stocks, that has increased this year as an index 20 percent or so.
-UK shares not so much at 6 or 8 percent as an index.
+It may seem a bit odd that I’ve moved away from trading a market, US stocks, which has increased this year as an index 20 percent or so.
+The UK shares not so much at 6 or 8 percent as an index.

 Why have I chosen day trading despite the many stories that tell us not to trade this way?
-Bizarrely, it is control.
-As a ‘probability trader’ we accept that we are trading a market that is random.
-In other words, we accept that anything can happen.
+Bizarrely, it is ‘control’.
+As a probability trader, we accept that we are day trading a market that is random.
+In other words, we recognise that anything can happen.

 If we except that anything can happen, then we accept the risk.
-We accept that the market is only about price that can go either up or down.
-In ‘probability trading’ we also accept that certain effects happen when lots of traders trade.
-Things happen that can give an observant trader an edge.
+We agree that the market is only about a price that can go either up or down.
+In ‘probability trading’ we also recognise the heard effect; where specific things happen that can give an observant trader an edge.

-Despite the simplicity described, it has taken me a couple of years to combine price action trading and money management, specific entry and exit techniques, and group it all together, test it exhaustively, and call it ‘probability trading’.
+Despite the simplicity described, it has taken me a couple of years to combine price action trading and money management, specific entry and exit techniques, and group it all, test it exhaustively and call it probability trading.

 Fund contributors that think the share market, and particularly the US stock market, are to continue climbing throughout 2018 ought to withdraw their funds from Slow Trader and head that way.

-After all that is the market, with you, that Slow Trader originally entered.
+After all, that is the market, with you, that Slow Trader initially entered.